Sassech/SpotifyFedora/README.md

 - Clean cache flag for better compatibility

 **Note**: These fixes are still being tested.
 Black screen issues at startup still occur.

-## CI/CD

-This repository uses GitHub Actions to automatically:

-- **Check for new versions**: Daily checks for new Spotify releases
-- **Auto-build**: Builds RPM monthly (1st of each month) or when new version detected
-- **Auto-release**: Creates GitHub release with the RPM attached
-- **Manual trigger**: Can be manually triggered via Actions tab

-Workflows:

-- `check-new-version.yml`: Daily check for new Spotify versions
-- `build-release.yml`: Monthly builds (1st of month) and publishes RPM to releases

 ## Troubleshooting